asconem/Change-ampersand-to-and/README.md

 provided by Java and see if that will work."
 Sure enough, it did - case closed, turn in the code and wait for a call back, right?
 Not exactly - I knew there was more work to be done because there are multiple ways to skin this particular cat.
-There also exists in Java the replace() method, the Pattern/ Matcher way of replacement, and even the Apache Common Lang replace() method.
+There also exists in Java the replace() method, the Pattern/ Matcher way of replacement, and even the Apache Commons Lang replace() method.
 The picture began to come into focus - The best way to solve this problem was to write out all four implementations and test them accordingly in order to find out which was the fastest.